baraqheart/DevOpsProjects/README.md

 - project_5 : Host a static website on s3
 - project_6: Deploy wordpress site on ec2
 - project_7: lift and shift project for a multi tier website
-- project_8: Containerize a simple website and a flask application on virtual machine
+- project_8: Containerize a flask application on virtual machine
 - project_9: containerize a static website
 - project_10 : containarize an enterprise application application: 3 -tier web application
 - project_11 : CICD project with jenkins
-- project_12 : CICD project on AWS 1
+- project_12 : Automate CICD project on Jenkins using terraform
-- project_13 : CICD project on AWS 2
+- project_13 : CICD project on AWS
 - project_14 : Deploy 2-Tier Application on AWS
 - project_15 : deploy jenkins, sonarqube and nexus on ec2 servers
 - project_16 : connect slack notification to project_nine
-- project_17 : Automate CICD project using terraform eith jenkins
+- project_17 : Iac project using Terraform: static website
-- project_18 :
+- project_18 : Automate 3-tier web application using Terrarm Iac
-- project_19 :
+- project_19 :  Devops end to end project using terraform, jenkins, sonarqube and nexus
-- project_20 :
+- project_20 :  Devops end to end project using terraform, jenkins, sonarqube, docker and Ecr